 The main differential diagnosis to consider include Achilles tendonitis is ankle sprain, stress fractures (tibial or calcaneal), or osteoarthritis.
 For tendon rupture, the main differential diagnoses are an ankle fracture or ankle sprain.

-Both Achilles tendonitis and tendon rupture are typically clinical diagnoses; however, where there is clinical equipoise, an US scan may be required.
+Both Achilles tendonitis and tendon rupture are typically clinical diagnoses; however, where there is clinical equipoise, an ultrasound scan may be required.
 This is particularly useful for differential complete and partial tears.

 Acute tendonitis can be treated with supportive measures.
 Patients are encouraged to stop precipitating exercise, ice the area, and use anti-inflammatory medication regularly.